DRSY/MoTIS/README.md

 # A Mobile Text-to-Image Search Powered by AI
 A minimal demo demonstrating semantic multimodal text-to-image search using pretrained vision-language models.
+Semantic search represents each sample(text and image) as a vector in a shared semantic embedding space.
+The relevance score can then be measured as similarity(cosine similarity or distance) between vectors.

 # Features
 1. text-to-image retrieval using semantic similarity search.